Stabilizing Rate of Stochastic Control Systems: Introduction

 To sum up, several important limitations remain in the existing literature.
 First, studies on stochastic systems with multiplicative noise provide tractable feasibility conditions, but they seldom address how fast such systems can be stabilized in the mean-square sense.
 Second, works on deterministic switched systems do quantify the fastest convergence rate, yet their methods rely critically on finite-dimensional properties that are absent in the stochastic setting.
-Third, there remains no unified framework that can offer a computable and verifiable characterization of fastest stabilizing rate for stochastic systems with multiplicative disturbances.
-To bridge these gaps, this paper develops a unified framework for quantifying the \emph{optimal stabilizing rate}, defined as the fastest mean-square exponential stabilization achievable under admissible control policies for stochastic systems with multiplicative noise.
-We first extend the norm-based approach of deterministic switched systems (\cite{Hu17}) to the stochastic setting, thereby generalizing the quantitative notion of stabilization to random environments.
-Second, and more importantly, restricting to state-feedback policies, we reformulate the determination of fastest stabilizing rate as an optimal control problem with a nonlinear cost functional.
-Building on this formulation, we propose the Regularized Normalized Value Iteration (RNVI) algorithm to compute the certified upper and lower bounds for the fastest stabilizing rate under state-feedback control policies.
+Third, a systematic and computable treatment of fastest stabilizing rate for stochastic systems with multiplicative disturbances is still lacking.
+To bridge these gaps, this paper develops a systematic framework for quantifying the \emph{optimal stabilizing rate}, defined as the fastest mean-square exponential stabilization achievable for stochastic systems with multiplicative noise.
+Our contributions are organized around two complementary developments for the optimal stabilizing rate problem.
+First, we extend the norm-based analysis from deterministic switched systems to stochastic systems with multiplicative noise.
+This extension provides a quantitative characterization of the stabilizing rate and establishes computable upper and lower bounds for the optimal stabilizing rate.
+Second, by restricting attention to state-feedback policies, we formulate the optimal stabilizing rate problem as an optimal control problem with a nonlinear cost functional.
+This formulation leads to a Bellman-type equation and then to a nonlinear matrix eigenvalue problem.
+Since valid solutions of this eigenvalue problem require strictly positive-definite matrices, we introduce a regularization scheme and develop the Regularized Normalized Value Iteration (RNVI) algorithm.
+The resulting fixed points generate feedback controllers and certified lower and upper bounds for the optimal stabilizing rate.
+We also provide a sufficient condition under which these bounds become tight and identify a necessary structural condition for nonvanishing certified gaps.
 The main contributions are summarized as follows. \begin{enumerate} \item \textbf{Norm-based characterization of the optimal stabilizing rate}

-We extend the norm-based framework of~\cite{Hu17} to stochastic systems with multiplicative noise, providing necessary and sufficient condition for the attainability and upper/lower bounds for the optimal stabilizing rate.
+We extend the norm-based framework of~\cite{Hu17} to stochastic systems with multiplicative noise and establish a quantitative characterization of the optimal stabilizing rate through computable upper and lower bounds.

-This extension is technically nontrivial: norms on the infinite-dimensional space $L^2(\Omega;\mathbb{R}^n)$ are no longer equivalent.
-We establish some norm equivalence under suitable conditions and obtain a rigorous norm-based characterization in the stochastic setting.